 Ventilation and Insulation

 We designed the minivan camper for long weekend trips during the warmer spring-summer-fall seasons, primarily in the Northeastern US.
-So far, we’ve slept in the minivan for a total of 6 nights for several weekends in April and May (including several cold nights), and we’ve been satisfied with these ventilation and insulation solutions:
+So far, we’ve slept in the minivan for a total of 10 nights (including cold weekends in April, and warm weekends in July), and we’ve been satisfied with these ventilation and insulation solutions:

 - window screens as described in Shen Ye’s YouTube video